 - shortness of breath

 - tremors (uncontrolled shaking)

 What to do in case you take too much Synthroid

-Call your doctor right away if you think you’ve taken too much Synthroid.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+Call your doctor right away if you think you’ve taken too much Synthroid. .
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug manufacturer.
 If your doctor recommends Synthroid for you, they will prescribe the dosage that’s right for you.

 Remember, you shouldn’t change your dosage of Synthroid without your doctor’s approval.
 Only take Synthroid exactly as prescribed.
 Talk with your doctor if you have questions or concerns about your current dosage.

 Here are some examples of questions you may want to ask your doctor: